IPO and STO are identical in their objective and effect.

 If security token offerings are also public offerings under regulations, then what is the real difference?
 Can there be advantages for carrying out an STO rather than an IPO?

 In terms of parties involved, structuring, technology and therefore costs IPO and STO differ tremendously.
 IPOs involve a lot of intermediaries, agents performing either core or auxiliary roles.
-All these need to be remunerated and demand a piece of the cake.
+All these roles need remuneration and demand a piece of the proceeds.
 What is more important though is that the core service providers in an IPO act as gate-keepers to an elite club and their subjective judgement can make or break a business offering.
-That is why IPOs are not suitable to small and medium sized companies but only serve as an exit option when scale and size has been achieved and winners have in the race have been determined.
+That is why IPOs do not suit small and medium sized companies but only serve as an exit option when companies have achieved scale and size and winners in the race have determined themselves.

 The IPO is a centuries old practice with a lot of baggage and redundant elements which bear no touch to modern reality.